34of 100

 Local tick habitat

-Wythe County reports about 126 Lyme cases per 100,000 people a year, the 49th-highest of 1378 South counties.
+Wythe County reports about 126 Lyme cases per 100,000 people a year, in the top 8% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Rural Retreat's daily score can climb when the weather and season allow.

 Tick control in Rural Retreat, VA